nixworks/public/news/2005/01/15/README.md

 ## [2005-01-15](/news/2005/01/15/index.md)

 ### [ The Straits Aviation Exchange Commission and Taipei Airlines Association announce that the first direct flights between mainland China and Taiwan since 1949 will be allowed to occur during the Chinese New Year holidays. ](/news/2005/01/15/the-straits-aviation-exchange-commission-and-taipei-airlines-association-announce-that-the-first-direct-flights-between-mainland-china-and.md)
-_Context: Chinese Civil War, Chinese New Year, Straits Aviation Exchange Commission, Taipei Airlines Association, Three Links, mainland China, the Republic of China_
+_Context: Chinese Civil War, Chinese New Year, Straits Aviation Exchange Commission, Taipei Airlines Association, Taiwan, Three Links, mainland China_

 ### [ Zhao Ziyang, former Premier of the People's Republic of China and General Secretary of the Communist Party of China, is in a coma after multiple strokes. ](/news/2005/01/15/zhao-ziyang-former-premier-of-the-people-s-republic-of-china-and-general-secretary-of-the-communist-party-of-china-is-in-a-coma-after-mul.md)
 Find late breaking world news from every corner of the globe at Reuters.com, your online source for international news coverage.